Great Basin

 "Why?"

-"Get away from Vegas," the older one said, already digging into his Little Ale'inn cherry pie.
+"To get away from Vegas," the older one said, already working on his slice of cherry pie from the Little A'Le'Inn.

-"Speaking of hunting," he added, addressing the entire table, "why are there dead coyotes hung up everywhere?"
+"Speaking of hunting," he added, addressing the whole table, "why are there dead coyotes strung up everywhere?"

-Bob added slowly, "No, that's how you mark your territory.
-You string up them coy-otes on your fence posts, keeps them away.
-One gets too close, you kill'im.
+"No," Bob said slowly, "that's how you mark your territory.
+You string up them coyotes on your fence posts—it keeps them away.
+One gets too close, you kill 'im.
 You hang him on your fence.
-The coyote smell his own death.
+The coyote smells his own death.
 He knows not to come after your dogs or your chickens."

 Cathedral Gorge, Nevada